and Sole Materials

 Compared to Smooth leather, Oiled leather has a softer feel and is a bit less shiny.
 It has a durable and moisture-resistant surface.
-For care, you can either use polish to enhance shine or beeswax conditioners to stay with a more satin look.
+For care, spray with Meltonian Water & Stain Protector.
+You can either use polish to enhance shine or beeswax conditioners to stay with a more satin look.

 A pliable smooth leather with a soft finish.
 Clean and preserve with Leather Balm and treat scuffs with polish and a buffing brush.

 Leather with a shiny or matte metallic finish to the top.
 Clean with Leather Balm.

 Leather has been treated to resist moisture.
 This minimizes darkening and staining from wetting and reduces time to dry out.